opencv/opencv/modules/imgproc/doc/feature_detection.rst

     :param maxCorners: Maximum number of corners to return.
 If there are more corners than are found, the strongest of them is returned.

     :param qualityLevel: Parameter characterizing the minimal accepted quality of image corners.
-The parameter value is multiplied by the best corner quality measure, which is the minimal eigenvalue (see  :func:`cornerMinEigenVal` ) or the Harris function response (see  :func:`cornerHarris` ).
+The parameter value is multiplied by the best corner quality measure, which is the minimal eigenvalue (see  :cpp:func:`cornerMinEigenVal` ) or the Harris function response (see  :cpp:func:`cornerHarris` ).
 The corners with the quality measure less than the product are rejected.
 For example, if the best corner has the quality measure = 1500, and the  ``qualityLevel=0.01`` , then all the corners with the quality measure less than 15 are rejected.

     :param minDistance: Minimum possible Euclidean distance between the returned corners.

     :param mask: Optional region of interest.
 If the image is not empty (it needs to have the type  ``CV_8UC1``  and the same size as  ``image`` ), it  specifies the region in which the corners are detected.

     :param blockSize: Size of an average block for computing a derivative covariation matrix over each pixel neighborhood.
-See  :func:`cornerEigenValsAndVecs` .
+See  :cpp:func:`cornerEigenValsAndVecs` .

-    :param useHarrisDetector: Parameter indicating whether to use a Harris detector (see :func:`cornerHarris`) or :func:`cornerMinEigenVal`.
+    :param useHarrisDetector: Parameter indicating whether to use a Harris detector (see :cpp:func:`cornerHarris`) or :cpp:func:`cornerMinEigenVal`.

     :param k: Free parameter of the Harris detector.